The Shattered Circle (1998)

 There are a surprising amount of pit traps in Shattered Circle and the placement thereof is going to slow down the game beyond the extent of the traps themselves.
 Pit traps in random hallways are not cool Cordell.
 That means your PCs are either going to end up 10-foot poling through the complex or they are just going to take it.
 Same with poisoned needle traps on random doors.
 At least Cordell has the decency to make the venom do damage instead of kill instantly.
 Some traps are admittedly well done.
 An inscription above a doorway stating “Let the Respectful Enter Here” followed by a Scythe trap at head height.
 That’s damn good.

-The treasure is excellent, which is actually the standard for a Bruce Cordell adventure.
-Even relatively mundane items like a shield are described in such a way that they are interesting and make sense in context.
+The treasure is excellent as is no more then standard for a Bruce Cordell adventure.
+Even relatively mundane items like an ancient shield are described in such a way that they are interesting and make sense in context.
 A bizarre ice-blade that increases in power as the wielder levels up (that one is never going to get sold), a dragon-tooth weapon, nonmagical swords of strange super alloys, dust of animate object, a magic harp that allows you to talk to the dead, wine that functions as a potion of heroism etc. etc. And once again, like a neck-bearded Zorro, Cordell delivers his signature “weird potions that can be meddled with for random effects” that he learned in adventure-writing-school.
 This adventure might be a bit too heavy on the magic items for some GMs, but its nowhere near uncommon for a Basic or 1e module.

 Pros: Good balance of magic items, monsters, atmosphere, exploration, combat and negotiation.
 Genuinely evokes the sense of wonder that was at times missing in later DnD modules.
 Glorious weirdness.